 You can reach me via email: email@example.com

 I grew up in Troy, Michigan, and went to school at Michigan State University, where I studied economics and co-founded a literary magazine called Oats.
 Between 2002 and 2012, I worked at the Poynter Institute, Current TV, and Twitter, and at all those places, my job had something to do with figuring out the future of media.
-Since 2012, I’ve been a full-time fiction writer.
+Since 2012, fiction has paid my bills.

-With my partner Kathryn Tomajan, I make California extra virgin olive oil available via subscription.
+With my partner Kathryn Tomajan, I make California extra virgin olive oil, available by subscription or by the tin.
 Every shipment includes a zine that I write, design, and print!

 Back in 2004, I co-produced, with Matt Thompson, a strange short film (?) called EPIC 2014.
 You can watch it courtesy of one of the many YouTube rips.